 Traditional Japanese haiku carry an unrhymed, three line, 5-7-5 syllabic (beat) structure with a seasonal reference.
 Over the years, English Language haiku authors have transplanted the traditional Japanese structure into their own language with varying degrees of success.
 The 5-7-5 structure continues to define haiku for many people, and, despite it falling out of use in modern times, it is still taught to students everywhere.

-Modern haiku artists take a more organic approach to haiku, one that is perhaps closer in spirit to the Japanese tradition.
-Contemporary English Language haiku artists have largely abandoned the 5-7-5 structure, viewing it as archaic, and tend to gravitate toward shorter syllabic counts more representative of their Japanese counterparts.
-Additionally, in light of many people living in urban centers, the requirement for a seasonal or nature reference has been loosened.
-At DailyHaiku we strive to represent a wide range of contemporary haiku and have a bunch of zen-like fun doing it.
+Modern English-language haiku artists often take a more organic approach to haiku, one that is perhaps closer in its minimalist spirit to the Japanese tradition.
+Contemporary English-language haiku artists have largely abandoned the 5-7-5 structure,and tend to gravitate toward shorter syllabic counts more representative of the verbal length of their Japanese counterparts.
+Additionally, in light of many people living in urban centers, the nature of seasonal references has been broadened beyond the traditional canon.
+At DailyHaiku we strive to represent a wide range of contemporary haiku and have a bunch of fun doing it.

 For further information about the structure of modern and traditional haiku (and related forms), a concise and extremely useful set of definitions has been put forward by the Haiku Society of America.

-DailyHaiku is a 'populist' haiku website.
-We're here to have some fun and bring haiku to those who might not be exposed to it on a regular basis.
-If you'd like to dive a little further, there are many online haiku journals, websites, and resources.
-Here a few that we wholly recommend:
+If you'd like to dive a little further, there are many excellent online haiku journals, websites, and resources.
+Here a few that we suggest:

 Another excellent resource for writers of all kinds is Duotrope's Digest, an online site to explore the writing market (fiction and poetry, both online and print) and track submissions.